 Social media has upended traditional marketing strategies, changing the ways businesses communicate with their customers.
 Online marketing expanded the reach of businesses, finding new markets and exploring undiscovered niche opportunities.

-Building a Web Presence that Matters
+Designing a Web Presence that Matters

 In fact, the phenomenal growth of the Internet has made it more difficult to rise above the crowd to get your message to the target audience.
 In 2014, the number of registered websites passed the 1 billion threshold with more coming online every single day.